 Here are some photos of that workshop:

-I’m sure I will not remember the names of all the people involved in that workshop, but here are a few that I recognise from the photos: Amadou Bocoum, Catherine Webster, David Muthungu, Donal Keane, Ernesto Moran, Heather Borquez, Hernando Manrique, Janet Dulohery, Jim Byrne (who had been my predecessor as Program Manager), Mohan Thazhathu, Subhadra Belbase, and Winnie Tay.
-Apologies to those who I have inadvertently omitted.
+I’m sure I will not remember the names of all the people involved in that workshop, but here are a few that I recognise from the photos: Amadou Bocoum, Catherine Webster, David Muthungu, Donal Keane, Ernesto Morán, Heather Borquez, Hernando Manrique, Janet Dulohery, Jim Byrne (who had been my predecessor as Program Director at IH, one of Plan’s “Respected Elders”), Mohan Thazhathu, Subhadra Belbase, and Winnie Tay.
+These were people I admired and looked up to.
+And I saw them as Plan’s stars.
+Including those who I have inadvertently omitted naming.

 I dropped by often, but didn’t participate all the time.